17Jan2013

 Maybe you've been turned away by your bank, too.

-So, why don't all banks participate in the 5-10 Properties Financed program?
-The probable answer is that underwriting a 5-property-owning investor's mortgage application is hard work.
+So, why don’t all banks participate in the 5-10 Properties Financed program?
+The probable answer is that underwriting a 5-property-owning investor’s mortgage application can be very hard work.

-As compared "traditional" homeowners who submit for loan approval with just a W-2 and pay stub, for example, a seasoned real estate investor must provide complex tax returns, complete REO schedules, and a ton more detail into underwriter.
+As compared “traditional” homeowners who submit for loan approval with just a W-2 and pay stub, a seasoned real estate investor is asked to provide complex tax returns, complete REO schedules, and extra detail for every home underwritten and approved.

-First, you have to know where to find them.
-Then, you have to meet their guidelines.
+Note : Most banks, not all.
+You have to know where to find a 5-to-10 Properties loan.
+Then, you have to meet its guidelines.

 To finance a home via Fannie Mae's 5-10 Properties program, the following criteria must be met with no exception :